 Your skin typically has a small amount of yeast that doesn’t cause any problems.
 But when too much of this type of yeast grows, you may develop an infection.
 It’s more likely to develop when a particular part of your body is unusually moist and not exposed to a free flow of air.

 A yeast infection can develop anywhere on or inside your body.
 This includes your feet, fingernails, and scalp.

-Research has found that Candida is one of the most common types of fungus to cause infections of the skin and other organs.
-Although studies have identified more than 20 species of this fungus, most Candida infections (candidiasis) of the skin are caused by the one known as Candida albicans.
+has found that Candida is one of the most common types of fungus to cause infections of the skin and other organs.
+Although have identified more than of this fungus, most Candida infections (candidiasis) of the skin are caused by the one known as Candida albicans.

 Candida thrives in warm and moist areas, but you can develop a scalp yeast infection even without these conditions.
 Sometimes the natural environment of your skin can become unbalanced.
 This can occur due to:

 - harsh chemicals in some personal grooming products

 Small cuts on your scalp may also provide an entryway for the fungus to get below the surface.
 All of these factors can create favorable conditions for Candida to grow.